aptech/gauss-plot-library/docs/annotated-bootstrap.md

 # GAUSS histogram plot with annotations

 ## Description
-This file will generate histogram plot of the bootstrapped mean of data series.
+This file will generate an annotated histogram plot of the bootstrapped mean of data series.
 This file demonstrates:
 1. How to add annotation arrows to an existing plot using `plotAddArrow`.
 2. How to add a text box to an existing plot using `plotAddTextbox`.
 3. How to add a shaded rectangle to an existing plot usin `plotAddShape`.